katemae/montessori-retrieval-system/README.md

 From here:

 a.
-Enter a Montessori-related query when prompted
+Enter a Montessori-related query and number of documents (optional) when prompted

 b.
 Accept or decline recommended filters